MobinAkhter/OneShop/README.md

 Functionalities provided by the app:
 Register user along with necessary validation
 Login user with validation
+User is able to re-set their password through a link provided to their email incase they have forgotten it.
+Note, all the necessary user inputs are registered to Firebase for the backend to function properly in the latter stages of the app flow, such as shopping cart.
 View available products
+Geocoding
+Mapview
 Add items to shopping cart persistently via the use of local database so that it is for each user on the device.
+Logout
+Most importantly, Session Management has been handled, so for example if the user logs out, they can not access the app without logging in first.

+What's next: WatchOS (Jatin) and the few minor (recommnended) changes that are left.

 ![registerSheet](https://user-images.githubusercontent.com/55329336/145449135-f55bd78b-ab03-4c61-b107-48cab1d3e1a1.png)